oviserv/wifi_eap-tls/docs/develop.md

 A few tools can be used to test and debug FreeRadius:
 - radclient (in freeradius-utils package)
 - eapol_test (in wpa_supplicant package)
+- Under the test directory the tls.conf configuration file is available.
+To use this file
+  - Copy the file to the provision directory
+  - Start the Freeradius server in foreground mode (docker-compose up)
+  - Switch to a second shell
+  - Run `./scripts/start_management.sh` in the directory where docker-compose.yml resides
+  - Use `./manageclients.sh` to add the default testing client
+  - Use `./manageusers.sh` to create a test user.
+  - Close the shell and reopen.
+The radiusd container will restart
+  - Go to the `/provision` directory and edit tls.conf
+  - Run the eapol_test command as shown in the comments in tls.conf

 Sometimes the c_rehash tool is mentioned.
 This tool is available in the ca-certificates package.
-Enable these packages in the Dockerfile

 To create patches from the configuration files
 - Open a rootshell in an unitialized environment (see before)